jonathan-chin/mec-cs/2023-fall/cs-244/assignments/06-vending-machine.md

 ## Purpose

-- To practice writing C++ programs across multiple files
+- To practice writing C++ programs that implement OOP with several files
 - To practice creating user interfaces in C++

 ## Task